Bartman0/az-env/README.md

 acr-login

 This script just does a login for you into the ACR using the env vars set earlier by az-env.

+## az-liquibase

+Installation:

+- put az-liquibase in your ~/bin directory

+Usage:
+az-liquibase [ \<environment> [ \<container base name> ] ]

+This script will apply `master.xml` in your *changelogs* directory to your Snowflake database.
+This script is highly dependent on our way of working with Snowflake database, so it will need tailoring for your environment and/or database.

 ## Requirements